 Follow the Bread Crumbs through the Black Forest

-Near the childhood home of the Brothers Grimm, the Black Forest is home to the German Fairy Tale Route, where inspirations for tales such as Snow White and Hansel and Gretel can be seen.
+Near the childhood home of the Brothers Grimm, the Black Forest hosts the German Fairy Tale Route, where you will find inspirations for tales such as Snow White and Hansel and Gretel.
 While travelling through scenic towns like Steinau and Marburg, be sure to pay Kassel a visit to see the original 1812 manuscript.

-The Black Forest is well connected with local trains and buses, so you can easily get around once you get there.
+Local trains and buses connect The Black Forest very well, so you can easily get around once you get there.

 Pay the Little Mermaid a Visit in Copenhagen

-One of the most prominent landmarks in the city of Copenhagen, the Little Mermaid Statue shows the titular character of Hans Christian Anderson’s story transforming into a human.
+One of the most prominent landmarks in the city of Copenhagen, the Little Mermaid Statue shows the famous character of Hans Christian Anderson’s Fairy tale transforming into a human.
 Since its unveiling in 1913, it has attracted tourists from around the world.

 Experience the Dramatic Scenery of Bergen

 Stunning mountain views, fjords, and a historic merchant quarter, this Norwegian city has it all.
-It’s cited as one of the chief inspirations for the fictional kingdom of Arendelle in Disney’s Frozen.
+It is one of the chief inspirations for the fictional kingdom of Arendelle in Disney’s Frozen.
 It’s also easy to navigate with a population of about 200,000.